God Has Seen My Affliction

 LIFE OF JACOB

 In obedience to his parent’s wishes, Jacob traveled to Haran.
 He was instructed to go to his uncle Laban’s house for the express purpose of marrying one of his daughters.
-Laban, however, tricked him into marrying both daughters.
+Laban, however, tricked him into marrying both sisters.
 Jacob quickly learned that survival required staying one step ahead of his uncle’s manipulative and conniving schemes.

 When God told Jacob to take his household and return to Canaan, some 20 years later, tensions were already mounting between Jacob and his father-in-law’s family: